brschlegel/KnowledgeWeb/Engine Notes/Entity Component Systems.md

 ## Data driven approach
 source: https://medium.com/@savas/nomad-game-engine-part-2-ecs-9132829188e5
-Entities are simply an int id, and components are simply data containers
+Entities are simply an int id, and components are simply data containers.
+Each component has its own manager that handles the functionality using arrays of components.
+This is done so that in memory, things are stored contiguously, which is more effectient than the entities holding their own components.